ChrisAntaki/dom-pool/README.md

 // Pools have an Array-like syntax: "pop" & "push". var div = divPool.pop();

-// ... imagine doing awesome stuff with the DIV ...
+// ... let's imagine doing awesome stuff with the DIV ...

 // Once you're done with the DIV, return it to the Pool with "push". divPool.push(div);